AI Search

 The verdict

 In the AI era, it's all about who has the best data — and as a business owner, you have a rich dataset right under your nose.
 It's high quality because every entry comes from a real human.
 It's recent because it refreshes with every customer.
 And it's fair because Google's policies keep everyone honest.
 The only question is whether you're collecting it deliberately or letting it evaporate.
-Later this week: the step-by-step playbook for turning that data into AI visibility.
+The step-by-step playbook for turning that data into AI visibility is here: How to Get Found by AI.

 Frequently asked questions